Adityapfm99/live-streaming/README.md

         Display Comments: Comments are displayed in real-time within a comments section that overlays the video.
 The comments section has a semi-transparent background.
     5. Donations
         Donation Form: The donation form allows users to enter the amount and select a payment method.
         Process Payment: Upon form submission, a POST request is sent to the backend.
-If the selected method is Midtrans, the backend generates a transaction token using the Midtrans API and returns it to the frontend.
+If the selected method is virtual account / credit card, the backend generates a transaction token using the Midtrans API and returns it to the frontend.
 The Snap.js library is used to handle the payment process.
-        Manual Payments: If the manual payment method is selected, instructions are displayed to the user.
+    6. Email notifications
+        Send email to user who has success payment -- in progress
 ```